Nik-Mouz/nikolas-mouzourides-website/blogs/hackthebox: Traverxec Write-Up/blog.md

 It appears to be a pretty standard portfolio website for a guy named David.
 There is a contact form which performs a GET request to empty.html and responds with: "No mail sent.
 Not yet finished.
 Please come back soon!".
 Other than that, the site seems pretty uninteresting.

-Let's brute force dircetories on the web server to see if there is any other site being hosted.
+Let's brute force directories on the web server to see if there is any other site being hosted.
 Fire up Dirbuster, point it at http://10.10.10.165, increase thread count, select the wordlist at `/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`, change the file extension to "html,txt".
 Then hit start and let Dirbuster do its thing.

 Again the results of this aren't hugely interesting, it seems that this portfolio website is the only site being hosted.